Dominic Shellard: Pay and benefits

-In January 2019, Shellard came under public scrutiny regarding a 22.3 percent increase in his remuneration over that of the previous year, following the award to DMU of TEF Gold status for the university.
+In January 2019, Shellard came under public scrutiny regarding a 22.3 per cent increase in his remuneration over that of the previous year, following the award to DMU of TEF Gold status for the university.
 His remuneration for the academic year 2017-18 consisted of a £350,000 salary (2016–17; £286,000), £1,000 in health benefits, and £6,000 in pension contributions.
 Other benefits included Ivy Club membership.

 In 2018 it emerged that Shellard had business links with the Chair of The Remuneration Committee of the Board of Governors who had awarded him a £64,000 pay rise.
 Shellard was paid an additional £270,000, the equivalent of 9 months pay, when he resigned from the university in 2019.
 The Office for Students launched a formal investigation of De Montfort University following the resignation; the report concluded that there had been serious failings in governance, including oversight of The Vice-Chancellor.

 Business interests

-Shellard is a Director of Theseus Global Limited, Theseus Global (Education) Limited, and Acetute Limited.
-Each of these companies has made applications to the Registrar of Companies to be struck off having amassed losses in excess of £260,000 since their incorporation in 2020.
+Shellard established a series of companies including Theseus Global Limited, Theseus Global (Education) Limited, and Acetute Limited.
+Each of these companies has now been dissolved.

+Dominic is listed as an executive coach for Ride The Wave Training Limited.
+A company partly owned by his sister, Sonya Shellard.

 Personal life

 Shellard was one of the very few openly gay Vice-Chancellors.
-He is also a fan of QPR, an English Football League club.
+He is also a fan of Queens Park Rangers football club.